 Same as before, seek to frame the outcomes positively.

 A positive outcome format implies that chances are high he will not help with the trash.

 Enforcement is what you do when you want to push someone, or when you need to defend against pushy folks.

-It can mean to repeat the same message over and over (“broken record technique”), to refuse to budge, to walk away or, in extreme situations, to impose one’s frame.
+It can mean repeating the same message over and over (“broken record technique”), refusing to budge, walking away or, in extreme situations, imposing one’s frame.

 Handling the emotionally difficult moment of quitting: